vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/VaulterApi/PaymentLink/Index.md

                 "IssuerName": "",
                 "DocumentIssuancePlace": "",
                 "Citizenship": "",
-				"IdCardIsNewUpload": false,            -> if it is new file upload then 'true', else 'false' "IdCard": ""                            -> if it is new file uplad then base 64 string, else string from API }
+				"IdCardIsNewUpload": true|false,            -> if it is new file upload then 'true', else 'false' "IdCard": ""                            -> if it is new file uplad then base 64 string, else string from API }
         ]